How to Take Care of Natural Black Hair: The Complete Guide for Beginners

 Start by making sure you're following each and every piece of advice we've laid out above - audit your diet for any likely culprits, and then take a look at the hair products you use - are any of them detrimental to hair growth?

-The Allurium Beauty's Hair Growth Serum is specifically formulated with the ingredients black women need to regrow their hair - and keep it rooted.
+The Allurium Beauty's Hair Growth Serum is specifically formulated with the ingredients to improve hair growth for black women - and keep it rooted.

 By adding this to the regimen we've outlined above, hair loss is history - and if you aren't currently dealing with it, you'd be well advised to add it anyway to prevent it in the future!